-The program is presented on the massive glaciers of Washington's Mt.
-Baker, considered the best glacier training ground in the U.S. We cover front pointing and French cramponing techniques, the eight principal ice axe positions, self-arrest, anchor placement, procedures for glacier travel, crevasse rescue technique, and route finding.
+This program is presented on the massive glaciers of Washington's Mt.
+Baker, considered the best glacier training ground in the United States.
+We cover front pointing and French cramponing techniques, the eight principal ice axe positions, self-arrest, anchor placement, procedures for glacier travel, crevasse rescue technique, and route finding.
 The Baker region is one of the most beautiful alpine areas in North America, so in addition to having perfect glacial terrain for developing your skills, you will also enjoy the beauty of one of America's most heavily glaciated and aesthetic peaks.
 This program meets in Bellingham, Washington at the AAI office.

 Practicing crevasse rescue.

 We recommend this program for climbers who would like to brush up on glacier travel skills in preparation for either their own climbs of glaciated peaks or for one of our intermediate - level courses, such as our Part 2 Alpine Mountaineering and Technical Leadership program or our Alpinism 2 program.